 Based on the APA 6 Publication Manual, this library guide provides you with examples of in-text and reference list citations for some of the most common sources of information you might use in assessment tasks.
 If you are using citation tools or referencing software, these examples will also help you format these references correctly.

 In-text citations contain the author’s surname or the name of an organisation followed by the year of publication.
 You must also include the page number if using a direct quote.
+You may, if you choose, include page numbers when paraphrasing to help the reader locate original passages more easily.
 Here are some examples:

 Reference citation: paraphrasing or summarising in your own words